eli200601/AutomationChallenge/README.md

 Automation Challenge with docker
 ---------------------------------

-This application use Selenium to access amazon.com the script take the first 4 result screen items. and save it into a MySQL database
+This application use Selenium to access amazon.com. the script take the first 4 result screen items. and save it into a MySQL database

-To run script from windows CMD, from the repository folder:
+run script from windows CMD, from the repository folder:
 * $ docker-compose up (wait until its up)
 * $ python main.py